100%

 };

 • KEEP mod check; (line 16) — do NOT promote to pub mod check.
 (The earlier draft of this section proposed promotion mirroring pub mod reporting;; Phase 2 /tp-help rejected that because the check-module hierarchy is strictly internal compiler plumbing — bodies, exports, imports, registration, scope, signatures, etc. — and object_safety.rs’s pub(crate) is the real precedent, not reporting’s pub.)
-Verified at compiler/ori_types/src/lib.rs:16.
+Verified at compiler_repo/compiler/ori_types/src/lib.rs:16.

 • Extend the existing pub use check::{ ... }; block to include validators::validate_body_types: